Fantomen31/Oscars-Movie-Club/README.md

 **Features present across the project,**

 - Navbar – Responsive, scrolls down to chosen section.
-Coloured red with golden text to offset the background and mesh with rest of page design.
+Colored red, with golden text to offset the background and mesh with rest of page design.
-The main logo on the left acts also as a link back to the home page.
+- The text-logo header acts also as a "refres-link" back to the home page.
-- Footer – Another smaller navigation menu for the user who wishes to navigate to the pages from the bottom, rather than having to scroll up.
-Social media links always opening in a new tab to the relevant page.
+- Footer – Another smaller navigation menu for the user who wishes to navigate to our social media links in a new tab, as well as an arrow that takes them back to the top of the page, rather than having to scroll up.
-- Large hero images to draw the user’s attention.
-All images are bright and colorful and used to add a humane feel across the project.
+- Large hero image to draw the user’s attention, accommpanied by catchy movie quote.
+A black and white image to represent the feeling of classic film.
-The hero image on the landing page has a darker overlay to help the text stand out better.
+- The text on the hero image has a red translucent background to help the text stand out better, and keep the full view of the image.
-- Dark background for users to feel less tired while reading, also helps images to stand out versus a white background.
+- Grey background for users to feel less tired while reading, also helps sections to stand out versus a white background, as well as working of the black and white hero image.
+- White smoke <hr> to help user understand when they're heading down into a new section of the page.
+Also adds to the overall UX.
+- Golden-boardered movie images to make them feel like movie posters, they're also clickable taking you to respective IMDB page in a different tab.
-- Contrast of fonts between header and proceeding text.
-Helps the pages as a whole look less monotonous, and the Dancing Script font really helps capture the user’s attention.
+- Contrast of fonts between header and proceeding text, to split the headers from the bulk-text.
-- Consistent images used throughout the project, again gives the project a humane feel and help to invoke emotions from the user and helps the user take a break from the text and help the paragraphs appear smaller.
-All images are relevant to the content.
-- Real quotes used as floats or used to put an end to a topic, either highlighted from the paragraph content or used to supplement paragraph content.
-Also helps to make paragraphs appear smaller.
+- Used images that mesh well with websited color deisgn, i.e, red, yellow, lightblue/grey.

 **Features left to implement**

 - Once I have some understanding of JavaScript, I would like to implement it into this project to make it more interactive and less static.
-- Have the form send an email to me so that I can receive the message sent, now the form acts as a placeholder or to show understanding.
-- Some form of verification for users who do wish to send a message and click the send message button.
+- Have all interactive buttons & images increase in size on hover to let the user know it's clickable.
+- Create headers for the movies with informative text of what it's about that is responsive together with the images.
-- Potentially have some of the images across the project be videos or Gifs.
-Again, it would help the site be less static and stand out more.
+- Have playable trailers on the images, that play when you hover on them.
+It would help the site be less static and stand out more.
-- A Light/Dark mode toggle.
-While collecting feedback, overall a lot of people preferred the project being dark and less straining on the eyes, especially because there is so much text to read.
-But I would still love to implement a light mode for anybody who prefers the option.
+- I'd like for the nav bar to be fixed together with the header, to keep the scrolling window consistant.
 - Genuine Web domain and a custom URL.
 Would help the user experience seeing a more professional looking URL.
+- I'd like two additional pages.
+One for our screen schedules, with information of what day, time and the location of the screening.
+And one page dedicated with links to movie lists from Letterboxd.

 ---